 The hybrid waveguide system achieves a wide FOV by carefully designing the waveguide and incorporating advanced optical components.
 This design ensures that the system delivers high image quality and a wide FOV, providing an immersive AR experience for users.

-3D View of Hybrid waveguide optical system
+3D View of Whole System I Source: Hybrid waveguide-based augmented reality display system

 Conclusion - Hybrid Waveguide-Based Augmented Reality Solution